Scholarship

 Whenever I am asked about my late grandfather, Chief Leonard “Blackie” Lampman, the first thing that comes to mind is his passion for caring for the people of the Abenaki.

-From a very young age, it was instilled in myself and my many cousins that family was of the utmost importance—and the definition of family was vast—mother, father, brother, sister, grandparents, aunts, uncles, cousins—and this last was probably the vastest.
-There was no division of the first, second, third.
+From a very young age, it was instilled in me and my many cousins that family was of the utmost importance.
+The definition of family was vast: mother, father, brother, sister, grandparents, aunts, uncles, cousins—and this last was probably the most vast.
+There was no division of the first, second or third.
 Family is family.

 I have no doubt that my grandfather looks down with pride at how far the Abenaki community has come in educating our future tribal leaders.